Ringleader of sex-buyer group, ‘League of Extraordinary Gentlemen,’ gets more than 3 years in prison

 Most Read Local Stories

 - Rare brain-eating amoebas killed Seattle woman who rinsed her sinuses with tap water.
-Doctor warns this could happen again.
+Doctor warns this could happen again

 - Durkan grants longtime associate $720,000 no-bid contract to steer Seattle's light-rail planning